 For kids’ birthday parties it’s pretty much standard to give out gift bags filled with trinkets, toys, and goodies as a thank-you to guests.
-Candy and chocolate are popular in loot bags, and kids usually love them, but you may want to avoid food due to allergies, sugar overload, or regulations prohibiting them at schools or daycares.
-Or you may just want to mix it up and branch out.
+Candy and chocolate are popular in loot bags, and most kids love them, but you may want to create sugar-free loot bags due to potential allergies, health concerns, or regulations that prohibit outside food at schools or daycares.

 Books & Games